Spy06/InfecNet/README.md

 - Font used: plasdrip (From https://1001fonts.com)

 ## Usage
+- Convert the BGM from .mp3 to .wav file
-First, create a winform project first
+- Create a winform project
 - Type ```dotnet new winforms``` in your terminal, this will automatically create a windows form application
 - Import the code
 - Now go to Program.cs